 24. Sit at the bar and watch the cooks at Tarla Grill, a Mediterranean restaurant that I loved for its friendly atmosphere and delicious food, including a chocolate crème brûlée!

-25. Buy gifts at the Oxbow Public Market.
-On my last visit, my favorite was the Olive Press, where you can try locally made olive oils and vinegars.
+25. Buy gifts at the CIA at Copia or the Oxbow Public Market.
+On my last visit, my favorite in Oxbow was the Olive Press, where you can try locally made olive oils and vinegars.
 The fig balsamic vinegar and kalamata olive spread are both excellent.

 26. Walk the new Napa Riverfront.
 With the city’s ongoing flood control project, the riverfront is now a really nice place to walk.